 Start with your reflection and stories

-Regardless of if you’re changing careers in your 30s, 40s, or 50, taking time to think about what you’re trying to achieve and what work makes you happiest, is a great place to start.
+Whether you’re changing careers in your 30s, 40s, or 50, taking time to think about what you’re trying to achieve and what work makes you happiest is a great place to start.
+My book shows you the steps to take.